-Immunotherapy is the use of medicines to stimulate a patient’s own immune system to recognize and destroy cancer cells more effectively.
-Several types of immunotherapy can be used to treat patients with melanoma.
+Immunotherapy is the use of medicines to stimulate a person’s own immune system to recognize and destroy cancer cells more effectively.
+Several types of immunotherapy can be used to treat melanoma.

 Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that target PD-1, a protein on immune system cells called T cells that normally help keep these cells from attacking other cells in the body.
-By blocking PD-1, these drugs boost the immune response against melanoma cells, which can often shrink tumors and help people live longer (although it’s not yet clear if these drugs can cure melanoma).
+By blocking PD-1, these drugs boost the immune response against melanoma cells.
+This can often shrink tumors and help people live longer (although it’s not yet clear if these drugs can cure melanoma).

 These drugs are given as an intravenous (IV) infusion every 2 or 3 weeks.